snixtho/hawf/README.md

 This is only a very basic example of how it works.
 The framework provides various convenient methods and tools to quickly create a complete client for your API.

 # Features
-- Quickly define your API endpoints into client code with a builder API.
+- Quickly define your API endpoints into client code with a rich builder API.
 - Supports automatic JSON serialization.
 - Handles authentication and authorization of your endpoints.
 - Can handle rate limits on APIs